Last updated 03.25.2026

 • Dental implants placed in the jawbone

-• A custom prosthetic arch designed for your smile
+• A custom removable prosthetic arch designed for your smile

-• A secure attachment that helps prevent movement
+• A secure attachment system that helps reduce movement

 • Natural-looking teeth with a gum-colored base